-Peace is supported by skills, it is achievable!
+Peace is supported by skills, it is achievable10!

 Peace is fully present, though not worded, in article 28 of the Universal Declaration of Human Rights: "Everyone is entitled to a social and international order in which the rights and freedoms set forth in this Declaration can be fully realized".
 Such an order is indeed a peaceful order.

-Peace is fully present in the Sustainable Development Goals.

-The links between human rights and peace are widely being developed.
+Peace is fully present in the Sustainable Development Goals11.
+The links between human rights and peace are widely being developed12.

-Peace has a serene core: a central zone where life, peace and all relationships are naturally and wilfully enjoyed.
-Walking the peace zone, peacebuilding is at work through education and empowerment, cooperative and proactive people building and living in strong and kind, fulfilling and inclusive societies.
-Approaching the outskirts of the zone, non-violence enables us, through prevention and precaution, if need be using universal peaceful settlements of disputes, to practice justice without aggravation or deprivation and without losing sight of our deep and essential values.
-Thus allowing, when needed for reconstruction and reconciliation work, bringing people and their representatives, institutions and political infrastructures closer to a sustained peace.
-Beyond the peacebuilding zone, there is space for peace-making, for prevention of violence of all sorts, again if need be for gentle use of force, leaving no one apart from the peace process.
+Peace has a serene core: a central peaceful zone where life, peace and all relationships are naturally, skilfully and wilfully enjoyed.
+Walking within the peace zone, peacebuilding is at work through education and empowerment, cooperative and proactive people building and living in strong and kind, fulfilling and inclusive societies, sharing and managing their institutions for the good all, now as for future generations.
+Approaching the outskirts of the zone dialogue, prevention and precaution, then if need be using universal peaceful settlements of disputes, or as last resort non-violence methods enable us to practice justice without aggravation or deprivation, without losing sight of our most essential values, human rights in all circumstances.
+Peaceful and non-violent approaches, refusing violence and doing no harm allows, when needed for more serene reconstruction and reconciliation work, bringing people and their representatives, institutions and political infrastructures closer to a sustained peace.
+Beyond the peacebuilding zone, all there is and will ever be is space for more peace-making, for prevention of violence of all sorts, again if need be for gentle use of force, leaving no one apart from the peace process.
 There is nothing further: all the "not so at peace zones" are peacebuilding or peace-making zones!

-Comprehensive peace policies from education to prevention, peaceful settlement of disputes and nonviolent use of force, promoted and overseen by a dedicated ministry or department and by granting a right to peace as needed to issue reports on the progresses of peace and to address grievances about peace, from prospective to evaluation, peace policies more thoroughly described in some of UPR our submissions.
+Comprehensive peace policies, from prospective to evaluation, from education to prevention, precaution and refusal of violence, through universal peaceful settlement of disputes and nonviolent use of force; these polices can be promoted and overseen by a dedicated ministry or department and be controlled by granting a right to peace, as needed to issue reports on the progresses of peace and eventually to address grievances about peace.
+These peace policies are sometimes more thoroughly described in some of UPR our submissions13.